-A Gauge control ships with numerous styles that can be applied to most gauge elements (scales, needles, background and effect layers, level bars, etc.).
+The Gauge control ships with numerous styles that you can apply to most gauge elements (for example, scales, needles, background and effect layers, and level bars).

-Gauge styles are predefined images that are stored internally in a vector format, so they can be easily zoomed or stretched without loss in quality.
-The gauge styles define the size, proportions and appearance settings of the elements.
+Gauge styles are predefined images that are stored in a vector format, so they can be easily zoomed or stretched without a loss in quality.
+Gauge styles define the size, proportion and appearance settings of its elements.

 For example, the image below shows some styles that you can use to paint the background of circular gauges.